 - Command & Conquer: Tiberian Dawn: In most GDI campaign missions, taking out all the initial SAM sites unlocks the Airstrike power, which dispatches a pair of A-10s to napalm-bomb an area.

 - Soviet Yak fighters in Command & Conquer: Red Alert attacked like this.
 Players eventually learned to just target a spot right behind the target, so the Yak did more damage while "walking" its shots at it.
 Against massed infantry, though, the nickname "Infantry Eraser" is well earned, and it also chews up buildings and light vehicles with ease.

-- The Hire: Ticker, opens with the Driver and his passenger in a BMW roadster being persued by a helicopter, complete with obligatory strings of bullet shots striking the road on either side of the car (in some mild defense of the gunner's marksmenship, the Driver was [[Drives Like Crazy dodging wildly back and forth to avoid getting shot.)
+- The Hire: Ticker, opens with the Driver and his passenger in a BMW roadster being persued by a helicopter, complete with obligatory strings of bullet shots striking the road on either side of the car (in some mild defense of the gunner's marksmanship, the Driver was dodging wildly back and forth to avoid getting shot.)